 dual (having two of something; double) She has dual citizenship.
-He played a dual role in the movie. duel formal (a fight between two persons) He had killed a young man in a duel.
+He played a dual role in the movie. duel formal (a fight between two people) He had killed a young man in a duel.
 The two sisters had a verbal duel with each other. envocabulary.com

 Read More »